zhongpei/QuickEmbedding/README.md

 For inference, use the load_embeds function in utils.py which takes a Diffusers StableDiffusionPipeline and a directory where you keep your embeddings as input and voila

-There are some bugs floating around as I do not have a ton of time to work on this, but feel free to make an issue or a pr if you find anything!
+There may be some bugs floating around as I do not have a ton of time to work on this, but feel free to make an issue or a pr if you find anything!

 TODO
 - [ ] support for pushing to HF hub